JavierSegoviaCordoba/semver-gradle-plugin/README.md

 Check [examples](examples) to understand easily how it works.

+Additionally, you can set a tag prefix, for example `v1.0.0` by setting `semver.tagPrefix=v` in the root `gradle.properties` or in each project you want to use with a different tag.

+The default tag prefix is an empty string, for example: `1.0.0`.

 #### All projects share the same version

 Set the plugin in the root project: